OpenAI chief Altman denies Elon Musk's claim he betrayed ChatGPT maker's mission

 "I was extremely uncomfortable" with Musk's demand for control, Altman said.

-Musk is seeking about $150 billion in damages from OpenAI and Microsoft, a major investor, to be paid to an OpenAI nonprofit.
+Musk is seeking about US$150 billion in damages from OpenAI and Microsoft MSFT.O, a major investor, to be paid to an OpenAI nonprofit.
 He also wants the removal of Altman and Brockman from their roles.

 Bret Taylor, chairman of OpenAI, testified on Tuesday that OpenAI received a formal takeover offer from a consortium led by Musk’s rival company xAI in February 2025, six months after Musk sued.